Skip to main content

 Do I need to purchase books and materials for my classes during Orientation?

-You will receive communications about courses and first assignments in early August and can make arrangements for texts and materials at that time.
-There is no need to manage this during Orientation although you are welcome to stop by the bookstore to purchase any Loyola apparel or accessories of your choosing if time permits!
+You will receive communications about courses and first assignments in early August and can make arrangements for texts and class materials at that time.
+We encourage you to get in the habit of checking your Loyola email.
+While you should have already purchased your textbooks before Orientation, you’re welcome to stop by the bookstore across from the Corboy Law Center to pick up Loyola apparel or accessories if time permits!

 Is there anything I need to prepare?

-You will have the opportunity to discuss A Civil Action by Jonathan Harr during Orientation.
+You will experience a “mock” class discussion of A Civil Action by Jonathan Harr during Orientation.
 Plan to finish the book before Orientation.
 You can get a copy from your local library, bookstore, or online sellers.

 Will breakfast and lunch be provided?